Iaaf beta-2 agonists protocol

 micromole (non cumulative dose) or a concentration (PC20) less than or equal to 4mg/ml (tidal

-breathing technique American Thoracic Society guidelines 1999) when the subject is not taking
+breathing technique American Thoracic Society guidelines 1999)

+inhaled corticosteroids or has taken them for less than one month.
 For applicants taking inhaled corticosteroids for at least one month, the PD20 should be less than

 or equal to 1600 micrograms /8.0 micromoles (cumulative dose) or 800 micrograms / 4.0 micromoles